Stapenhill

+Stapenhill is a village and civil parish in Burton upon Trent, Staffordshire, England.

+History

-Stapenhill is a suburban village and civil parish in Burton upon Trent, Staffordshire in the UK.
-It was a small village owned by Nigel of Stafford as far back as 1086, however, this ancient parish area has long since been surrounded by new housing developments and gradually absorbed into the Burton urban area.
+Stapenhill was a small village owned by Nigel of Stafford as far back as 1086, however, this ancient parish area has long since been surrounded by new housing developments and gradually absorbed into the Burton urban area.
 Stapenhill was known for its brickyards in the 18th and 19th centuries.
+The Ratcliff brewery family provided public baths (since demolished) for Stapenhill in the 1870s, and homes for local workers in Balfour Street and Craven Street.